metaDAOproject/futarchy/docs/metadao/faq.md

 ## 1. Futarchy Questions

 ### Q: Will futarchy always be correct?
-**A:** Sometimes futarchy may result in decisions that seem suboptimal in hindsight.
-However, it remains one of the most effective governance mechanisms available.
+**A:** Sometimes futarchy may result in decisions that seem suboptimal with hindsight.
+However, no decision-making system can always be correct because we live in a probabilistic world.

-### Q: Ok this is amazing, should everything be governed by a futarchy?
-**A:** Not necessarily, see Vitalik's [blog post](https://vitalik.eth.limo/general/2022/09/20/daos.html) on DAO types.

 ### Q: This sounds like plutocracy, does this just benefit the rich?
 **A:** Futarchy is designed to protect minorities.
-For a given decision to pass, the minority has to be offered exit liquidity above or at the spot price.
+For a given decision to pass, the minority has to be bought out above or at the spot price.

 ## 2. MetaDAO Questions